artstisen/marbles/README.md

 # Marbles
-Lightweight cross-platform text mode application for taking notes with encryption in any terminal application on Windows and Linux.
+A lightweight cross-platform text mode application for taking notes with encryption in any terminal application on Windows and Linux.

 ## About Marbles